- Sales forecasting

 2. Length of sales cycle

 Forecasting based on the length of your recent sales cycle helps you predict exactly when a deal is likely to close.
-Rather than analyzing success rates based on stage or your sales rep’s gut feeling, this approach makes assessments based on the age of the deal.
+Rather than analyzing success rates based on the pipeline stage or the sales rep’s gut feeling, this approach makes assessments based on the age of the deal.

 Imagine you recently closed five deals.
-Calculate the period of time it took to close each one, then add up the numbers:
+Calculate the time it took to close each one, then add up the numbers:

 Divide that total by the number of deals (five), and you get your average sales cycle: 59.2 days, or roughly two months.